gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 - importing Gatling functions,
 - configuring the protocol (commonly HTTP),
 - describing a scenario,
-- setting up the injection profile (virtual user profile).
+- setting up the injection profile (virtual users profile).

 The following procedure teaches you to develop the simulation from each constituent component.
 If you want to skip ahead and copy the final simulation, jump to [Test execution]({{< ref "#test-execution" >}}).
 Learn more about simulations in the